agustyawan-arif/retail-sales/README.md

 # Retail Sales Project
-This project include Exploratory Data Analysis, Time Series Data Analysis, Forecasting, and Data Visualization (Dashboard) for Retail Sales Data.
+This project include Exploratory Data Analysis, Time Series Data Analysis, Forecasting, and Data Visualization for Retail Sales Data.
 ## Exploratory Data Analysis
 * Take a look on a dataset info and describe it
 * Data Cleaning and Formatting (chceck null values and solve it, transform the data format)
-* Look for insight form the data such as Most Valuable Customer, Highest Revenue by Country, City, and Product Line
+* Look for insight by create a Visualization from the data such as Most Valuable Customer, Highest Revenue by Country, City, and Product Line
 * Do Statistical Analysis using Pearson Correlation
 * Do observation to see the correlation
 ## Time Series Data Analysis and Forecasting